 How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

-Not applicable.
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.
 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?